-- This section weakens the conservation measures needed to rebuild an overfished species as it introduces uncertainty into the management process by adopting exceptions to the current 10-year default rebuilding timeline that may be subject to substantial scientific uncertainty.
+- This section weakens the conservation measures needed to rebuild an overfished species as it introduces uncertainty into the management process by replacing the current 10-year default rebuilding timeline with a new timeline, based on the time it would take to rebuild the stock with no fishing mortality at all plus one mean generation, both of which may be subject to substantial scientific uncertainty.

 Sec.
 106: Exempted fishing permits

-Title II – Recreation Fishery Info, Research, and Development
+Title 2 – Recreation Fishery Information, Research, and Development

 Sec.
 201: Data Collection

-- This section attempts to formalize the inclusion of information from third-parties into fisheries management decisions, particularly from the recreational sector, but requires no scientific standard or vigor of the third-party information.
-Thus, it substantially increases the likelihood that the quality of the data used to manage fish stocks will be compromised.
+- This section attempts to formalize the inclusion of information from third-parties into fisheries management decisions, particularly from the recreational sector, provided that such data represents “the best available science.”